kluctl/kluctl/README.md

 Documentation, news and blog posts can be found on https://kluctl.io.

-The underlying documentation is synced from this repo (look into ./docs) to the website whenever something is merged into main.
+The underlying documentation is synced from this repo (look in ./docs) to the website whenever something is merged into main.

 ## Development and contributions